 OpenGL Performer is an extensible software toolkit for creating real-time 3D graphics.
 Typical applications are in the fields of visual simulation, entertainment, virtual reality, broadcast video, and computer aided design.
-OpenGL Performer provides a flexible, intuitive, toolkit-based solution for developers who want to optimize performance on SGI systems.
+OpenGL Performer provides a flexible, intuitive, toolkit-based solution for developers who want to optimize application performance.